dermau/ASCII-art-from-image/README.md

 # ASCII-art-from-image
-Reads an image file and returns ASCII art.
+Exercise to read images and generate ASCII art from them.
+Written in C.